jayrtrinch/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 5. To creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # **Step 1: Looking at the Files**
+If you have not downloaded the files for this project, please do so before proceeding.
 The **dl_data.R** script in this repository will download the data set and unzip the files in the directory ./temp/UCI HAR Dataset.
+Note that the script **run_analysis.R** and the succeeding lines of code will only work, assuming that the unzipped files are in the directory ./temp/UCI HAR Dataset.

 First, we'll take a peek at the list of files.
 The following code does that.

 ```r